 The idea of sustainability, first proposed in 1854 when Henry David Thoreau published Walden, has come to mean a way of living that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 In today’s developed countries, where the acquisition of material possessions is highly valued, achieving a sustainable lifestyle is quite impossible.
-But during my recent home stay in the tiny mountain community of Puma Nepal I witnessed an example of sustainable living that is as close to pure as can be expected in a developed world.
+But during my recent home stay in the tiny mountain community of Puma village I witnessed an example of sustainable living that is as close to pure as can be expected in a developed world.

-Puma Nepal is inhabited solely by members of the Gurung caste, who have traditionally served in the military or farmed.
+Puma village is inhabited solely by members of the Gurung caste, who have traditionally served in the military or farmed.
 On terraced mountain fields, each Gurung family plants rice, millet, potatoes, and a variety of leafy greens.
 Crops provide the bulk of their annual food needs and only a few staples like spices, cooking oil, and tea must be purchased.
 But abundant natural resources and fertile lands aside, the real secret to Puma’s success is its tradition of helping one another and practicing an age-old barter system.

 During my four day home stay, the rice harvest was just beginning.
 Aama, now well into her seventies and no longer capable of farming her own land, lent out her wooden yoke and till to neighbors, who attached it to their oxen team and, after the rice had been cut, plowed her fields as well as their own.
 In return, Aama prepared her spacious stone patio for drying the harvested rice.
 A younger neighbor mixed local clay with sheep’s wool and water until it was the consistency of putty and spread it by hand over the cracks between flagstones.
 Aama paid the woman with a mound of dried rice and several chunks of rock salt.
 While the patio was being sealed, Aama’s grandson, Prakash, arrived and made Chang, an alcoholic beverage from rice paste that had been fermenting for several days, while Nani, another member of Aama’s extended family, severed millet seeds from their long stalks in preparation for making home-brewed beer.